afreenamina/MechaCar_Statistical_Analysis/README.md

 ### What is the null hypothesis or alternative hypothesis?
-* H0 - There is no significant difference in buying, number of family size car in MechaCar and competitor
+* H0 - There is no significant difference in selling of family size car in MechaCar and competitor

-* Ha - There is a significant difference in buying, number of family size car in MechaCar and competitor
+* Ha - There is a significant difference in selling of family size car in MechaCar and competitor

 ### What statistical test would you use to test the hypothesis?
 And why?
 I could like to test my hypothesis using Multiple Linear Regression as it uses multiple independent variables to determine if there is a significant relationship with the dependent variable.